smgustafson/QuestBoard/README.md

   Installation
   ------------------

-  Download APK and install on mobile device or download project and run via Andriod Studio.
+  Download project and run via Andriod Studio.
+If APK were available (blocked by gitignore), would download APK on android mobile device and install app.

   Stock Images
   -----------------